Order before 2:00 PM - your package will be shipped the same day!

 Vitamin E

-Vitamin E is a fat-soluble antioxidant important for protecting cells from damage, supporting immune function, and maintaining skin and blood vessel health.
-It's found in foods like vegetable oils, nuts, seeds, and green leafy vegetables.
-While deficiency is rare, it can lead to neurological issues.
+Vitamin E is a fat-soluble antioxidant that helps protect cells from damage and supports immune function.
+It also plays a key role in maintaining healthy skin and blood vessels.
+Vitamin E is commonly found in foods such as vegetable oils, nuts, seeds, and green leafy vegetables.
+Although deficiency is uncommon, it can lead to neurological problems.

 Who would benefit from testing their vitamin E levels?